-Research Area and Project Description: The ERC Consolidator project “GLOBAL” aims to unravel the evolutionary history and diversification of tropical rain forests (TRF) at a global scale.
-The project focuses on the pantropical Annonaceae plant family, an important component of TRF worldwide with around 2550 species.
-During the project we will sequence nearly all species of the family with one individual each.
-For each species, around 460 Annonaceae-specific exons and the angiosperm universal exons (353) will be sequenced.
-This dataset will provide one of the first robust and near-complete phylogenies of any major pantropical plant families to date.
-This dataset will be used to test numerous TRF evolutionary hypotheses at a global scale.
-GLOBAL is highly collaborative with numerous collaborators from across the globe, especially in tropical countries.
-This will provide opportunities for the PhD to interact with a wide range of researchers during the PhD.
+The ERC Consolidator project “GLOBAL” aims to unravel the evolutionary history, diversification and impact of extinction of tropical rain forests (TRF) at a global scale.
+The project focuses on the pantropical Annonaceae plant family, an important component of TRF worldwide with around 2500 species.
+During the project we aim to sequence all (ca. 2500, one individual per species) species with 300 Annonaceae-specific exons and the angiosperm universal exons (353).
+This dataset will provide one of the first robust and near-complete phylogenies of any major pantropical plant family to date.
+Additional data will be complied documenting the family's morphological, geographical and chemical diversity.
+These datasets will be used to test numerous TRF evolutionary hypotheses and estimate the impact of extinction on Annonaceae diversity at a global scale.

-Place of Employment and Work: The student will be based at the “Institut de Recherche pour le Développement” (IRD), UMR DIADE, DYNADIV team, 911 Avenue Agropolis, Montpellier France.
+Place of Employment and Work: Both post docs will be based within the “Institut de Recherche pour le Développement” (IRD), UMR DIADE, DYNADIV team, 911 Avenue Agropolis, Montpellier France.
 Montpellier is a pleasant Mediterranean town with a vibrant and internationally recognized research community, especially in evolutionary biology (University of Montpellier).
-The successful candidate will be enrolled at the Université de Montpellier (France) for the PhD diploma.

 Contact: All questions about the project or the employment conditions, can be directly addressed to Thomas Couvreur, email@example.com.